 4. Ranswood Stream Swings – Park here.
 SO42 7WB and walk down the track to the stream.
 Turn R at the bridge.
 Follow the stream.
 You’ll find 2 swings.

 5. The Ditch Swing under the firs (good for smaller kids) Needs Ore Point.
 SO42 7XJ

 6. Puttles Bridge Swing near Puttles Bridge Car Park.
 Walk back over the bridge and turn left along the stream (which will be on your right).
 Go for 100 yards and you’ll see a swing out over the stream.

 - 1. The one over the big muddy dip.
 Norleywood swing by the old red telephone box. – SO41 5RU

 - A favourite and one that’s stood the test of time.
 You’ll find this swing just off the road in pretty Norleywood village.
 Find the red post box, opposite the green (the colour, not indoor veg’ plots) houses and just behind it you’ll see a natural dip in the ground.
 Sometimes it’s full of water in winter.
 Push off the bank or tree on the far side.
 There are often donkeys, ponies and cows here too.

 From that swing, head off with the telephone box on your left, toward East End village.
 Keep going for about a half km.
 At the little humpback bridge with white railings there is a rope swing on your left.

-3. The one by the salt flats.
-Then for a seaside swing, head to the end of Blackwater Lane, past the RSPB bird hides (no noisy families here please) and down toward the yacht club.
+5. The one by the salt flats just before Needs Ore Point.
+SO42 7XJ.
+Pass the parking for the RSPB bird hides (no noisy families here please) and down toward the yacht club.
 On the left just after the old fishermen’s cottages you’ll find a group of fir trees and there’s a lovely small swing over a grassy ditch.
 Perfect for under 6’s.